Advisory Services for the Education Sector

 Applied for grants

-Teaching school alliances may apply for various grants throughout the accounting period and are required to submit timely reports to the National College for Teaching and Leadership’s (NCTL), summarising the impact of the grants received.
+Teaching school alliances may apply for various grants throughout the accounting period and are required to submit timely reports to the Department for Education (DfE), summarising the impact of the grants received.

 Annual core grant

 Teaching schools currently receive an annual grant known as core funding.
 This is paid directly to the lead school.
 It will enable the lead school to build the leadership and administrative capacity to lead the teaching school alliance.

 Schools and Internal Teacher Training (ITT) providers, as the beneficiary of the funding, will be responsible for ensuring that the funding is being spent for the purposes intended.
 ITT providers, along with the lead schools, are expected to have good governance and internal controls in place to ensure financial sustainability.
 The DfE reserves the right to request financial information from the ITT provider and lead schools at any time.
 Failure to act appropriately will lead to withdrawal of accreditation of the ITT provider.